 Source: Internship Experience The Top Differentiator When Choosing Between Otherwise Equal Job Candidates - Kevin Gray/NACE - April19, 2021

-If your recruiters are still making hiring decisions based on pre-pandemic requirements and priorities, consider overhauling them according to your employer’s needs post-Covid and current recruiting trends.
+If your recruiters are still making hiring decisions based on pre-pandemic requirements and priorities, consider overhauling them according to your employer’s needs in the recovery phase and current recruiting trends.
 If your team struggles to decide new priorities to recruit student candidates, check out how NACE’s members are doing it.
 Below is a ranking of the most common attributes NACE members are looking for in a resume!